Claims evaluation

 }

 Since Joe is accessing the system externally, he is first authenticated by the identity management system and a JWT token is returned.
-Joe's claims are contained in the JWT token.
+Joe's claims are contained in the JWT.

 {